fredgibbs/fredgibbs.github.io/courses/index.md

 Some guiding questions: How do dietary experts establish their expertise?
 Why have medical authorities continually redefined what it means to be healthy and to eat a healthy diet?
 Why have so many fad diets come into and gone out of fashion?
 What can historical perspectives on topics like GMOs, vitamins, and obesity offer contemporary debates on these issues?"
 %}

 {% include course-block.html
-slug="landscape-memory"
-title="Landscape and Memory (Fall 2019)"
-poster="images/landscape-memory-sm.jpg"
-desc="With ubiquitous digital maps at our finger tips, it’s easy to move through space without giving it much thought.
-At the same time, we recognize that physical space connects us to our past and charts a course for the future.
-This multidisciplinary course draws from history, geography, archeology, anthropology, literature, cultural studies and architecture to explore the how we attach meanings to space and how both space and place influence our identities, communities, regions, and nations.
-Coursework contributes to ongoing projects at the National Park Service on the National Historic Trails (particularly writing about historic sites on the Santa Fe Trail and contributing to [this website](http://trails.unm.edu)), emphasizing qualitative research and historical writing for a broad audience with digital publication technologies."
-%}

-{% include course-block.html